Tachyonic and parametric instabilities in an extended bosonic Josephson junction

-A detailed analysis of the dynamical preparation process goes beyond the scope of this paper; nevertheless, we will argue that a combination of already established and often applied techniques will allow for experimental implementation of the $\pi$-state.
-Atomchips \cite{Folman_PhysRevLett.84.4749,Folman2002a,reichel2011atom} enable precise creation and control of a double-well (DW) potential for 1d quantum gases on timescales much faster than the typical timescale of the reported instabilities~\cite{Hofferberth2006_RFpot,PhysRevA.73.033619,Lesanovsky_PhysRevA.74.033619}.
+A detailed analysis of the dynamics involved in preparing the initial state goes beyond the scope of this paper; nevertheless, we will argue that a combination of already established and often applied techniques will allow for experimental implementation of the $\pi$-trapped state.
+Atomchips \cite{Folman_PhysRevLett.84.4749,Folman2002a,reichel2011atom} enable precise creation and control of a double-well (DW) potential for one-dimensional quantum gases~\cite{Hofferberth2006_RFpot,PhysRevA.73.033619,Lesanovsky_PhysRevA.74.033619} on timescales much faster than the typical timescale of the reported instabilities.
 In particular, this includes: (i) variation of the tunneling coupling $J$ (see e.g.~\cite{schweigler2017experimental}), (ii) tilting or rotation of the DW potential \cite{Hofferberth2006_RFpot}, and (iii) Floquet engineering \cite{ji2022floquet}.

 The precise control of the DW potential facilitates a number of prospective preparation sequences.
 Reaching the desired dimensionless parameters $(\Lambda,z_0)$ is a matter of designing the loading sequence of the DW.
 Tilting allows to set the initial imbalance $z_0$ when loading the atomic cloud in the DW.
 With the total atom number and the initial imbalance $z_0$ known, adjusting the tunneling $J$ will then allow for dialing in the desired $\Lambda$.
 This way, we have independent control of the initial state in the $(\Lambda,z_0)$ space.
 Applying optimal control techniques, similar to the ones recently demonstrated for regular splitting into a one-dimensional DW \cite{kuriatnikov2025splitting}, will allow us to establish fast and reliable preparation of the initial state with minimal disturbance.

 Finally, the preparation of the initial relative phase difference will allow for the preparation of the $\pi$-trapped state, as opposed to MQST.
 Coherent splitting of a single one-dimensional quasi-condensate into a DW sets the initial relative phase between the two condensates close to zero.
 An additional subsequent tilt of the DW potential can be used to tune the desired phase difference between the split quasi condensates \cite{PhysRevLett.120.173601, Pigneur2020}, and thereby populating the $\pi$-trapped state.
 This phase imprinting by tilting the DW potential can be directly integrated in the optimal control sequence for preparing the $(\Lambda,z_0)$ state.
 A different approach reaching the $\pi$-trapped state, relies on imprinting the initial relative phase using a DMD.